Robust multipartite entanglement in dirty topological wires: Incommensurate quasiperiodic modulation (Aubry-André potential)

-Figure~\ref{Fig4}(a) shows $\beta$ in the $V$-$\Delta$ plane, for $\mu=0$.
-The scaling of the QFI changes abruptly from super-extensive, $\beta=2$, in the topological region $(V<V_c)$, to extensive, $\beta=1$, in the trivial superconductive region ($V>V_c$).
-The sharp change occurs exactly along the critical line Eq.~(\ref{Vcbic}).
-Figure~\ref{Fig4}(b) shows cuts of the phase diagram of panel (a) for $\Delta/J=0$ (red squares) and $\Delta/J=1$ (blues circles).
-The metallic phase at $\Delta/J=0$ and $V/J=0$ is characterized by $\beta=3/2$, which is intermediate between the topological Majorana phase and the trivial one.
-Then, the Aubri-Andrè localization transition, again at $\Delta/J=0$, is signaled by the abrupt change of scaling of the QFI, jumping to $\beta=1$ at $V/J=1$, in agreement with Ref.~\cite{AubriAndre}.
+In Fig.~\ref{Fig4} we report the scaling exponent $\beta_x$.
+Figure~\ref{Fig4}(a) shows $\beta_x$ in the $V$--$\Delta$ plane for $\mu=0$.
+The QFI scaling changes abruptly from superextensive, $\beta_x=2$, in the topological region ($V<V_c$), to extensive, $\beta_x=1$, in the trivial superconducting region ($V>V_c$).
+This sharp change occurs exactly along the critical line given in Eq.~(\ref{Vcbic}).
+Figure~\ref{Fig4}(b) shows cuts through the phase diagram in panel~(a) for $\Delta/J=0$ (red squares) and $\Delta/J=1$ (blue circles).
+The metallic phase at $\Delta/J=0$ and $V/J=0$ is characterized by $\beta_x=3/2$, which is intermediate between the topological Majorana phase and the trivial one.
+Moreover, the Aubry--Andr\'e localization transition, again at $\Delta/J=0$, is signaled by an abrupt change in the QFI scaling, with $\beta_x$ jumping to $1$ at $V/J=1$.
+This sharp transition agrees with the critical value $V_c/J$ predicted by Eq.~(\ref{Vcbic})~\cite{AubriAndre}.

 We further study the case $\mu \neq 0$.
-The lower panels of Fig. \ref{Fig4} show the phase diagram for the scaling parameter $\beta$ in the $V$-$\mu$ plane, for $\Delta/J = 0.5$ (c) and $\Delta/J = 1$ (d).
-We clarify here that the phase diagrams of Fig.~\ref{Fig4}(c) and (d) are mirror-symmetric for $\mu<0$.
-For $\vert \mu \vert/J\leq 1$, disorder competes with the Majorana phase, that disappears for sufficiently large value of $V$.
-The critical value of $V$ signaling the quantum phase transition point is essentially the same as $\mu/J=0$ when $\Delta/J \geq 1$, while for $\Delta/J<1$ there are characteristic re-entrances, already noticed in Ref.~\cite{CaiJP2014}.
-For $\vert \mu \vert/J>1$, disorder may even enlarge the topological phase: for instance in Fig. \ref{Fig4}(d), e.g. at $\mu/J=1.5$, we see that the phase is topologically trivial for $0\leq V/J \lesssim 1.5$, while it becomes nontrivial for a sufficiently large disorder, specifically for $1.5 \lesssim V/J <2$.
-The disorder-induced quantum phase transition predicted by the QFI is found in perfect agreement with the one obtained by calculating the $Z_2$ topological invariant~\cite{DeGottardiPRL2013, CaiPRL2013,CaiJP2014}, shown by the black line in Figs.~\ref{Fig4}(c) and (d).
+The lower panels of Fig.~\ref{Fig4} show the phase diagram of the scaling exponent $\beta_x$ in the $V$--$\mu$ plane, for $\Delta/J = 0.5$ in panel~(c) and $\Delta/J = 1$ in panel~(d).
+We note that the phase diagrams in Fig.~\ref{Fig4}(c) and~(d) are mirror-symmetric under $\mu \to -\mu$.
+For $|\mu|/J \leq 1$, disorder competes with the Majorana phase, which disappears for sufficiently large values of $V$.
+The critical value of $V$ signaling the quantum phase transition is essentially the same as for $\mu/J=0$ when $\Delta/J \geq 1$.
+For $\Delta/J<1$ characteristic re-entrances appear, as already noted in Ref.~\cite{CaiJP2014}, and confirmed here by the study of the QFI.
+For $|\mu|/J>1$, disorder may even enlarge the topological phase: for instance, in Fig.~\ref{Fig4}(d), at $\mu/J=1.5$, the phase is topologically trivial for $0 \leq V/J \lesssim 1.5$, while it becomes nontrivial for sufficiently strong disorder, namely for $1.5 \lesssim V/J < 2$.
+The disorder-induced quantum phase transition predicted by the QFI is found to be in perfect agreement with that obtained from the calculation of the $Z_2$ topological invariant~\cite{DeGottardiPRL2013,CaiPRL2013,CaiJP2014}, shown by the black line in Figs.~\ref{Fig4}(c) and~(d).